 What can microchip implants be used for?

 The uses of the size of a grain of rice chip implanted in the hand are seemingly endless.
 They are a convenient way to access your home, car, or office.
 Personal medical information can also be stored to let doctors or other medical staff access your medical record.
-It can be beneficial for patients suffering from chronic conditions such as epilepsy or diabetes.
+In addition, it can be beneficial for patients suffering from chronic conditions such as epilepsy or diabetes.

-In 2004, the US Food and Drug Administration (FDA) approved the use of Applied Digital Systems microchip implants to store medical information.
-In 2018, the use of medical implanted tags offering continuous monitoring was also approved by the FDA to monitor blood glucose levels in diabetic patients.
+In 2004, the US Food and Drug Administration (FDA) approved Applied Digital Systems microchip implants for storing medical information.
+In 2018, the FDA approved the use of medical implanted tags offering continuous monitoring to monitor blood glucose levels in diabetic patients.

 Merging RFID technology with implantable diagnostic devices is certainly a breakthrough currently being studied by several companies.
-The FDA also approved the Eversense Continuous Glucose Monitoring sensor in 2018.
+In addition, the FDA also approved the Eversense Continuous Glucose Monitoring sensor in 2018.

 The privacy concerns posed by rfid implants are not new.
 Already, fifteen years ago, the rfid microchip inserted in a Dutch passport was read more than ten meters away from the reader.
-As technology evolves, implants will store more and more sensitive information and increase the risks of hacking.
+However, as technology evolves, implants will store more and more sensitive information and increase hacking risks.

 RFID Implants and the loss of privacy

 Privacy concerns related to personal information are one of the main concerns when it comes to microchips technology.
-Microchipping can provide access to medical records, bank account details, and even to let employers track employees.
-It creates a real risk in the workplace to surrender individual liberties on the technology’s altar.
+Microchipping can provide access to medical records, bank account details and even let employers track employees.
+Therefore, it creates a real risk in the workplace to surrender individual liberties on the technology’s altar.